-My soul longs, yes, faints for the courts of the LORD; my heart and flesh sing for joy to the living God.
-(Psalm 84:2 ESV)
+My heart and my flesh sing for joy to the living God.
+Psalms 84:2 (NASB)

 A contemporary of Bunyan’s was George Swinnock (1627 – November 10, 1673).
 Like Bunyan, he was a worthy minister of the gospel, but was ejected from his pulpit for nonconformity after the Restoration of Charles II.
 However, he was able to preach again briefly before his death after the 1672 Indulgence.His works were collected into five volumes.
 The following is an excerpt based upon Psalm 84:2.